codatio/codat-docs/docs/accounting-api/guides/bill-pay/introduction.md

 :::tip Who is this guide for?

-This guide is for tech-savvy developers who know how to use an API.
-The accompanying app includes a simple UI, so you'll need some frontend development experience to build a similar UI in your own bill pay solution.
+This guide is for developers building bill pay and other Accounts Payable applications with Codat's API.
+If you're a general user, use the hosted version of the bill pay demo app to try out the functionality we've implemented.

 :::

 ### Summary

 🎯 With Codat's Accounting API, you can build solutions to streamline and automate the Accounts Payable process for your SMB customers&mdash;saving them countless hours of manual admin.
 Our *bill pay demo app* showcases a simple and powerful AP automation workflow, built using standard endpoints and data types in our Accounting API.
-Run the demo app to understand the core tasks involved in bill pay, from viewing and paying bills to reconciling payments in the customer's accounting platform.
+It aims to help you understand the core tasks involved in a bill pay use case and how they can be implemented with Codat.

-The demo app uses [Hosted Link](/auth-flow/authorize-hosted-link) to show how quickly your SMB customers can authorize access to their accounting data.
-In this guide, we connect to a QuickBooks Online sandbox company, but you could use a different integration.
-The demo app retrieves consented data from the customer's accounting platform to provide a consolidated view of paid and unpaid bills.
+🛠️ The demo project is a web app, built using Next.js and React, that interacts with the Codat API.
+You can run it as a Node application on your local machine, or use a version hosted on Vercel.
+It uses [Hosted Link](/auth-flow/authorize-hosted-link) for authorization.
+The code is stored in a [public GitHub repository](https://github.com/codatio/demo-bill-pay).

 ⏳ Estimated time to complete: 20&ndash;30 minutes.

-🛠️ The demo project is implemented in JavaScript as a backend API and a frontend React (???) web app.
-You can run the demo app locally as a Node application, or use a version that's hosted on Vercel.
-Either way, you'll need to create a free QuickBooks Online account and sandbox company to follow along with the tasks in this guide.
-The code for the demo app is hosted in a [public GitHub repository](https://github.com/codatio/demo-bill-pay).

 ### What you'll need